Cleveland Early College High School

 School History, Demographics and Accreditation:

-Cleveland Early College High School has been open since 2002.
-The school is located on the John Hay Academic Campus.
-The school is in the Cleveland Metropolitan school district and is designed as the premier high school which attracts college bound, high achieving students across Cuyahoga County.
-The racial membership of the school is 86% African American, 7% White, 5% Hispanic and 2% Asian.
-Cleveland Early College High School has earned an A on the state report card for the 2018 School Year.
+Cleveland Early College High School, founded in 2002, is located on the John Hay Academic Campus.
+The school is in the Cleveland Metropolitan School District and is designed as the premier high school which attracts college-bound, high-achieving students from across Cuyahoga County.

 School Mission and Educational Philosophy